TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 Soft References can also be user-defined.
 It is easy to set them up by simply adding new keys in :code:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['GLOBAL']['softRefParser']`.
-Use key names based on the extension you put it in, e.g. :code:`tx_myextensionkey`.
+Use key names based on the extension you put it in, for example :code:`tx_myextensionkey`.

 The class containing the soft reference parser must have a function named :code:`findRef`.
 Please refer to class